NgoUyenNguyen/Utility-Library/Documentation~/GridSystem/UpdatePathFindingData.md

 the pathfinding data will not be updated automatically.
 This method will update the pathfinding data to match the current state of the grid.

-**Notice: Pathfinding operations which are running when this method is called will still use the old data.
+**Notice: Pathfinding operations which are running when this method is called will still use the old data and will return incorrect results.
 So it is recommended to check [RunningPathfindingCount](RunningPathfindingCount.md) before calling this method.**